 The fund's governance arrangements have also been produced in line with guidance and best practice from the Chartered Institute of Public Finance and Accountancy (CIPFA).

 Responsibility for the fund

-The county council has passed its responsibility for managing the Somerset County Council Pension Fund to a specific committee known as the Somerset County Council Pensions Committee.
+The County Council has delegated its responsibility for managing the Somerset County Council Pension Fund to a specific committee known as the Somerset County Council Pensions Committee.